Exclusive Interview with Isbo Art Tattoo by Iva Kanceska 09/08/2010

 comes from my mind.
 I don't like what others do...

-Q: What keeps you motivated to keep painting?
+Q: What keeps you motivated?

 A: My main motivation is to "beat me" everything that I paint.
 Each